 The projects included, “APPROXIMATELY INFINITE” , “D-CINEMA DUALITIES” , “FLOODTIDE OF FATE”, and “GERNIKA“.
 Culminating with these two events under the title: “DET DIGITALPOETISKE SEMINAR” (The DigitalPoetic Seminar).

 In November and December 2011 I worked with performing partners at the National Film Institute in Oslo.
 The ambition was to develop the events into a series that would showcase artist’s live-work in spaces that over many decades have been purpose-built and honed to achieve the best experience in projected image and electro-accoustic sound.

 Also to eventually explore other possibilities inherent in digital cinema spaces.
 Connecting and simultaneously performing or sharing programme with other artists in other digital cinema halls.
 Wherever in the world they are located.
 The technical solutions are there, at least.

-Can’t say there was much interest.
-Other projects took my focus and this project was put on hold.
+Other projects took my focus and this project has been put on hold.

 Live 5.1 sound mix in the Cinema hall on the december event by Asle Karstad

 More documentation from these two events to be published here (..eventually).